Lani Cayetano: Mayor of Taguig (2010–2019)

+House of Representatives (2019–2022)

 In October 2018, Cayetano filed her Certificate of Candidacy (COC) to run for representative of Taguig's 2nd District.
 Her candidacy faced disqualification cases for not possessing the minimum residency qualification and she and her husband Alan, both running for representative of two separate districts of Taguig–Pateros, claimed living in separate residences as indicated on their respective COCs, which violates Article 69 of the Family Code.
 The case was later dismissed on May 7, 2019.
 On May 14, 2019, she was elected as representative of Taguig's 2nd District after defeating former councilor Che-Che Gonzales.
 Her brother-in-law, Lino Cayetano, was elected as her successor as Taguig's mayor after defeating outgoing Taguig–Pateros 1st district representative Arnel Cerafica.
 Her husband Alan Peter Cayetano was also elected as representative of Taguig–Pateros's 1st District after defeating Allan Cerafica, the outgoing representative's brother.
+She only served for one term ending in 2022.